themi/magrav/hat-pack/02-gans-harvesting.md

   - Connect (-) of battery to the nanocoated copper plate.

 * add air pump
-  - oxygen is important in the GaNS process, GaNS colour will be bright turquiose in colour when oxygen is present.
+  - oxygen is important in the GANS process, GANS colour will be bright turquiose in colour when oxygen is present.
-  - GaNS will be brown in colour when there is insufficent enough oxigen present in water.
+  - GANS will be brown in colour when there is insufficent enough oxigen present in water.

 * run for 6-8 hours

 #### Harvest

-* Siringe the GaNS
+* Siringe the GANS
-  - put the siringe tip into the GaNS at the bottom of the container and extend the siringe to suck up the material.
+  - put the siringe tip into the GANS at the bottom of the container and extend the siringe to suck up the material.
   - place into the rinsing container

 * let the GaNs settle